thhdragon/ff5m/docs/FAQ.md

 ### What causes “Timer Too Close” or MCU errors?
 “Timer Too Close” or MCU errors occur due to:
-- **Resource Exhaustion**: High memory or CPU usage, often from running resource-intensive features like KlipperScreen, Spoolman, or KAMP with “exclude objects” in the slicer.
+- **Resource Exhaustion**: High memory or CPU usage, often from running resource-intensive features like Spoolman, or KAMP with “exclude objects” in the slicer.
 - **MCU Issues**: Internal sensor read/write issues or loose wiring.
 - **Overheating**: Malfunctioning driver fan on the motherboard.
 - **Complex G-Code**: Features like Fuzzy Skin or advanced infill patterns (e.g., Gyroid) can significantly increase resource usage, potentially causing indirect errors.

 **Solutions**:
 - **Check Memory Usage**: Run the `MEM` macro after boot to monitor memory consumption.
 Aim for usage below 75–80%.
-- **Enable `tune_config`**: This [mod parameter](/docs/CONFIGURATION.md) optimizes Klipper's internal configuration, which may reduce MCU usage and thereby decrease error rates..
+- **Enable `tune_klipper`**: This [mod parameter](/docs/CONFIGURATION.md) optimizes Klipper's internal configuration, which may reduce MCU usage and thereby decrease error rates..
 - **Reduce Resource Usage**: Disable features like `weight_check`, `filament_switch_sensor`, or camera streaming.
 Switch to the Feather screen or Headless mode for lower resource usage (10–15x less than Stock screen).
-- **Update Firmware**: Ensure the stock firmware (e.g., 3.1.4 or later) and Forge-X mod are updated to benefit from optimizations like the `tune_klipper` parameter.
+- **Update Firmware**: Ensure the stock firmware (e.g., 3.1.4 or later) and Forge-X mod are updated.
-- **Check Hardware**: Inspect and reattach wiring, especially for the weight sensor.
+- **Check Hardware**: Inspect and reattach wiring, especially for the toolhead.
 Verify the driver fan is operational by removing the printer’s back plate.
-- **Optimize G-Code**: Avoid complex infill patterns like Gyroid if errors persist.
+- **Optimize G-Code**: Avoid complex infill patterns like Gyroid and Fuzzy Skin option if errors persist.
 Test simpler infills or print single objects to isolate issues.

 ### How can I reduce memory usage on my printer?
 To reduce memory usage: